 Yin meets Yang during Winter Solstice

 Many cultures have historically celebrated this time.
 (The ancient pagan yule season was a solstice ritual that helped to inspire Christmas traditions.)
-In China, they have a festival dating back to 200 BC called Dongzhi ,meaning “winter’s extreme”.
+In China, there is Dongzhi Festival (冬至) dating back to 200 BC.
+It celebrates “winter’s arrival”.
 Families gather to enjoy nourishing foods that support and stimulate the yang energy in the body.

 Kidneys are also considered the source of all our energy, the storage for our essence, our constitutional strength.
 Careful conservation of this energy helps to ensure health and longevity.
 Getting adequate sleep is critical to keeping the kidneys healthy and balanced.
 While we sleep we give our bodies time to detox, repair, and replenish.
 It is basically a time to recharge our batteries.
 And in order to prevent burnout, we must also adjust our sleep patterns to fit the season.